hoangcuong2011/Good-Papers/Gaussian Process.md

 Why do we need a set of functions instead of a specific and useful function?
 Think about this: in practice we may want to perform a regression, but there doesn't exist any specific function that you defined in advance, e.g. y = ax+b, that perfectly matches the data) (See this: http://katbailey.github.io/images/bad_least_squares.png).
-Because we cannot define such a function, it makes senses to aim to find a distribution over functions instead.
-With the distribution, given the data, we can aim to estimate how likely is a certain prediction for a new test point.
+Because we cannot define such a function in advance, it makes senses to let the data speaks by itself, i.e. the shape of our functions is totally induced by the data.

-Can we define a distribution over functions?
-It sounds nontrivial but we can.
+It sounds nontrivial but we can do that indeed.
+First, let us find an answer for an "easier" question: Can we define a distribution over functions?
 GPs assume that the function's outputs can be sampled from a multivariate Gaussian distribution with mean U and covariate matrix K in which each element ij in the matrix is defined by a specific kernel function k(x_i, x_j).

 The size of U is N, and the size of K is NxN.
 Not all arbitrary matrices K gives us valid Gaussian Processes: each covariate matrix needs